Beee4life/acf-city-selector/README.md

 ### Changelog

 1.5.0
+* added new options to v4 version (which were already available for v5)
 * improve adding of ajax url
 * add filter to change user cap to access settings
 * sprintf a lot of values